 The method can also be used to generate artifical elongation complexes containing wild type or mutant Pol II prepared using a simple, one-step purification method.
 The last two lanes in the figure show assays performed using a mutant form of human Pol II that lacks the Rpb1 CTD, which is not required for Pol II catalytic activity but helps to couple transcription to RNA capping.
 The CTD-less Pol II used in these assays was purified by anti-FLAG immunopurification from a human cell line expressing a FLAG epitope tagged version of Rpb1.
 It is important to note that the concentration of active Pol II will vary from preparation to preparation.
 Thus, it is essential to perform initial experiments in which the amount of Pol II used in reactions is varied to determine the amount needed to obtain the desired activity.

-Figure 4 shows a representative example of an assay comparing cotranscriptional capping of radiolabeled transcripts associated with artificial elongation complexes containing Pol II with either a phosphorylated or unphosphorylated CTD.
-For these assays, elongation complexes complexes containing 23 nucleotide transcripts with a 5’-triphosphate end are prepared as described in protocol 2.
+Figure 4 shows a representative example of an assay comparing capping of radiolabeled transcripts associated with artificial elongation complexes containing Pol II with either a phosphorylated or unphosphorylated CTD.
+For these assays, elongation complexes complexes containing 23 nucleotide transcripts with a 5’-triphosphate end were prepared as described in protocol 2.

-Capping efficiency is monitored by an assay that detects a mobility shift of around 1 nt in capped transcripts, indicating addition of a 5’ cap 14,15.
-The percent of capped RNA is determined by measuring the ratio of capped RNA/ total RNA (capped + uncapped) and normalized to the maximum obtainable capping.
+Incubation of elongation complexes with capping enzyme leads to a mobility shift of around 1 nt, indicating the addition of a 5’ cap 14,15.
+To quantitate capping reactions, one determines capping efficiency, expressed as percent of RNA that is capped.
+Capping efficiency is the ratio of capped RNA to total RNA, divided by the maximum obtainable capping.
 In our assays we find the maximum obtainable capping of RNA oligos obtained from commercial sources is ~85%, likely due to incomplete triphosphorylation of synthetic RNA.

-In the reactions shown in the first 3 lanes, elongation complexes are incubated with the the general transcription factor TFIIH and the co-factor ATP to phosphosphorylate the Pol II CTD prior to capping.
-In these reactions, near maximal capping is observed ~1 min after addition of 5 ng capping enzyme.
-When assays are performed using elongation complexes that are not incubated with TFIIH and hence contain unphosphorylated Pol II, it takes nearly 10 times as much capping enzyme to observe similar levels of capping.
+In the reactions shown in the first 3 lanes, elongation complexes were incubated with the general transcription factor TFIIH and the co-factor ATP to phosphosphorylate the Pol II CTD prior to capping.
+In these reactions, near maximal capping was observed ~1 min after addition of 5 ng capping enzyme.
+When assays were performed using elongation complexes that are not incubated with TFIIH and hence contain unphosphorylated Pol II, it took nearly 10 times as much capping enzyme to observe similar levels of capping.
+The last two lanes of Figure 4A show the products of reactions in which elongation complexes were incubated with or without capping enzyme, in the presence of TFIIH.
 Importantly, the TFIIH-dependence of cotranscriptional capping artificial elongation complexes demonstrated in this figure is very similar to that observed in elongation complexes that had initiated transcription at a promoter in more complex enzyme systems 5.

 FIGURE AND TABLE LEGENDS: